 Shortly afterward, the dogs started baying wildly, and Papa said, “They’re running one.”
 And when he heard Blue’s deep baying change to more rhythmic howling, he announced, “It’s treed.”

 Papa quickly lifted me to his shoulders and started to run with the men in the direction of the baying dogs.
 He held my ankles as he ran, and I leaned down close to his head to avoid being slapped in the face by branches.
 Flashlight beams danced wildly reflecting tree trunks and men stepping over logs and pushing back brush.

 Blue’s distinct deep baying guided the hunters to a large elm tree.
 The dogs circled the tree baying wildly and jumping against its trunk.
-When flashlight beams searched the tree’s high branches, a large racoon was illuminated, its eyes reflecting the light.
+When flashlight beams searched the tree’s high branches, a large raccoon was illuminated, its eyes reflecting the light.

 Then I noticed for the first time that one of the hunters was carrying a gun, a 22 rifle.
-I watched as he aimed at the racoon, and I heard a shot.
+I watched as he aimed at the raccoon, and I heard a shot.
 The coon fell from the tree instantly, and just as quickly, the hunters grabbed the collars of their hounds, and Papa yelled, “Back Blue!
 Back!”